FriendsOfPHP/security-advisories/README.md

 Browsing Vulnerabilities
 ------------------------

-You can browse the all database entries on http://security.sensiolabs.org/database.
+You can browse the database entries on https://security.sensiolabs.org/database.

 Checking for Vulnerabilities
 ----------------------------